OTL Event Promoter Guide

 Seat filling is not necessary for every ballet performance.
 Sold-out productions, major holiday runs, and performances with strong advance sales may not need it at all.
 But for the right type of ballet event, it can be a helpful audience-building tool.

-Midweek ballet performances can be harder to fill, even when the production is strong.
-Seat fillers can help support slower dates.
+- Weeknight performances: Midweek ballet performances can be harder to fill, even when the production is strong.

 Why Ballet Audiences Are Different